-Depending on the end points using by an integration method, open or closed rules are distinguished.
+Depending on the endpoints used by an integration method, open or closed rules are distinguished.

-Open rules do not use end points.
-The open integration methods can be used in cases where integrand function is undefined in some points.
+Open rules do not use endpoints.
+The open integration methods can be used in cases where the integrand function is undefined in some points.

 E.g. using rectangle method we can approximate ln(x) definite integral value on (0,1) line segment, in spite of ln(0) is undefined.

-Half-opened rules (e.g. left rectangle rule or right rectangle rule) can also be used to approximate integral on the line segment opened from the only one side.
+Half-opened rules (e.g., left rectangle rule or right rectangle rule) can also be used to approximate integral on the line segment opened from only one side.

 Newton-Cotes rule approximation error

-Commonly by the increasing number of integration points (with increasing polynomial degree), the accuracy is raised as well.
-But for some functions it is not true.
+Commonly by the increasing number of integration points (with increasing polynomial degree), the accuracy is raised.
+But for some functions, it is not valid.

-Karl Runge, german mathematician, analyzed this oddity first.
+Karl Runge, a German mathematician, analyzed this oddity first.

 He noticed, the interpolaton polynomial with equally spaced interval for function ceases to converge in the range 0.726.. ≤ |x| <1 with raising polynomial degree.

-It can be explained by looking on the error equation.
-The formula includes interval h and factorial n!, both of them increase accuracy if n tends to infinity, but n-degree derivative part value, which decrease accuracy in the error equation, raises faster for particular functions.
+It can be explained by looking at the error equation.
+The formula includes interval h and factorial n!; both increase accuracy if n tends to infinity, but the n-degree derivative part value, which decreases accuracy in the error equation, raises faster for particular functions.

-In addition, with raising interpolation polynomial degree, we get negative weights, which can increase computational error.
+Also, with raising interpolation polynomial degree, we get negative weights, which can increase computational error.
 The calculator displays intermediate quadrature function results in graphical form.
-For the methods having only positive Wi weights it looks like Riemann sum representation.
-If negative Wi weights exists, the graph has both positive and negative halves which are wider than integration interval.
+The methods having only positive Wi weights look like Riemann sum representation.
+If negative Wi weights exist, the graph has both positive and negative halves wider than the integration interval.
 This effect can be seen here: Closed Newton-Cotes rule with 11-nodes

-Taking in account this arguments it is not recommended to use rules with polynomial degree >10.
+Taking into account these arguments, it is not recommended to use rules with polynomial degree >10.

-To increase accuracy, the integration interval can be divided in a few parts, for each of which definite integral can be calculated separately with any integration rule.
-Final integral value is the sum of integral for each partial intervals.
+The integration interval can be divided into a few parts to increase accuracy, for each of which definite integral can be calculated separately with any integration rule.
+The final integral value is the sum of integrals for each partial interval.

-To evaluate a new integration methods based on eqally spaced intervals you may use the following calculator having an input box for entering weights:
+To evaluate new integration methods based on equally spaced intervals, you may use the following calculator having an input box for entering weights:

-The weights are comma separated real numbers or common fractions.
-First coefficient in the weight list is a common multiplier, enter 1 there if there is no common multiplier.
+The weights are comma-separated real numbers or common fractions.
+The first coefficient in the weight list is a common multiplier; enter 1 if there is no common multiplier.

 E.g. 3/8,1,3,3,1 weights can be used for Simpson 3/8 rule

 Definite integral approximation with Newton-Cotes integration rules is far from ideal.
-For real applications you should use better methods, e,g.
-Gauss-Kronrod rule.
-Hopefully we'll illustrate it by the new calculators and articles in nearest future.
+For real applications, you should use better methods, e.g., the Gauss-Kronrod rule.
+Hopefully, we'll illustrate it with the new calculators and articles in nearest future.